iamitshri/az900-Microsoft-Azure-Fundamentals/README.md

 - describe the concept of defense in depth
 - describe the functionality and usage of Network Security Groups (NSG)
+  - Use an Azure network security group to filter network traffic to and from Azure resources in an Azure virtual network
 - describe the functionality and usage of Azure Firewall
 - describe the functionality and usage of Azure DDoS protection